 The three types of keywords are then investigated further to ensure sufficient monthly volume (searches) for the long-tail keyword and what questions are being asked online associated with the keywords – these will need to be answered.

 Search engines, such as Google, look for Expertise, Authoritativeness and Trustworthiness, also known as EAT.
-So, the blog content must provide and show a deep knowledge and understanding of the topic to rank high.
+So, successful blog content will show a deep knowledge and understanding of the blog topic to rank high.

 Step Four: Content Title

-The headline must compel and pique the reader’s attention and interest to read further into the blog content itself.
+The headline must pique the reader’s attention and interest to read further into the blog content.

 Although short, a great deal of time must be spent crafting a powerful headline that strikes an emotion with the reader, is easy to read, and is of sufficient length to convey the message.